SKS-Keyserver/sks-keyserver/README.md

   Verifying the integrity of the download
 ----------------------------
-    Releases of SKS are signed using the SKS Keyserver Signing Key available on public keyservers with the KeyID 0x41259773973A612A , and has a fingerprint of
+Releases of SKS are signed using the SKS Keyserver Signing Key available on public keyservers with the KeyID

+    0x41259773973A612A

+and has a fingerprint of

     C90E F143 0B3A C0DF D00E 6EA5 4125 9773 973A 612A.

 Using GnuPG, verification can be accomplished by

-	* Retrieval of the signing key using gpg --keyserver pool.sks-keyservers.net --recv-key \
+### Retrieval of the signing key using

+    gpg --keyserver pool.sks-keyservers.net --recv-key \
     0x41259773973A612A

-	* Verifying that you have the correct key gpg --fingerprint 0x41259773973A612A should produce: pub   4096R/41259773973A612A 2012-06-27
+### Verifying that you have the correct key

+    gpg --fingerprint 0x41259773973A612A

+should produce:

+    pub   4096R/41259773973A612A 2012-06-27
     Key fingerprint = C90E F143 0B3A C0DF D00E 6EA5 \
         4125 9773 973A 612A

-		A check should also be made that the key is signed by trustworthy other keys, this can be done using; gpg --list-sigs 0x41259773973A612A
+A check should also be made that the key is signed by trustworthy other keys, this can be done using;

+    gpg --list-sigs 0x41259773973A612A

 and the fingerprint should be verified through sources in addition to this readme.

+### Verifying the download

-	* gpg --verify sks-x.y.z.tgz.asc
+	gpg --verify sks-x.y.z.tgz.asc

 A message should indicate a Good signature from
 "SKS Keyserver Signing Key"

   Compilation and Installation
 ----------------------------